singhharshit25/Projects/Tik tak toe/README.txt

-# Tic-Tac-Toe (Simple Project in Java)
+# Tic-Tac-Toe (Project in Java)

 ## Description

-This is a simple implementation of the classic Tic-Tac-Toe game in **Java**.
+This is an implementation of the classic Tic-Tac-Toe game in **Java**.
 The game is designed for two players, where each player takes turns marking X and O on a 3x3 grid.
 The objective is to get three of your symbols in a row, column, or diagonal.
 The game will detect the winner or announce a draw at the end of the game.

 ## Features